 “World War II is an obsession of mine, and for some reason rucksacks are really hot right now,” says Langly creator and photographer Evan Lane.

 I’m also weirdly fascinated by World War II and the style of the bag is mindblowingly awesome.
 It truly feels like a vintage rucksack.
+Can you imagine how good this bag would look on someone cruising along on the best hoverboards in a populated area with nice architecture?
+I know I can.

 “Photographers have an aesthetic eye,” says Lane, “so it makes sense to have a bag that is aesthetically pleasing.”